 EVEN THE BRITS ARE ON OUR SIDE

 The Oxford English Dictionary is in our corner.
 Kind of.
 In its relaunched online edition, the dictionary says the first recorded Pavlova recipe appeared in New Zealand in 1927.
 This was in a book called Davis Dainty Dishes, published by the Davis Gelatine company, and it was a multi-coloured jelly dish.
-Hold on, we’ve already had the jelly discussion; fortunately the meringue version also appears in publications in 1928 and 1929.
-Well before Aussie Bert put his out.
-Anyway, with the Oxford English Dictionary categorically saying the first written recipe was in NZ you’d think that’d be the end of it but, unfortunately, they didn’t put a full stop on the argument.
-While they credit New Zealand with the first written record of the recipe they list the Pavlova’s origin, ambiguously, as "Austral. and N.Z.
+Hold on, we’ve already had the jelly discussion; fortunately, the meringue version also appears in publications in 1928 and 1929.
+Well before Aussie, Bert put his out.
+Anyway, with the Oxford English Dictionary categorically saying the first written recipe was in New Zealand you’d think that’d be the end of it but, unfortunately, they didn’t put a full stop on the argument.
+While they credit New Zealand with the first written record of the recipe they list the Pavlova’s origin, ambiguously, as “Australia and New Zealand”.
 Annoying.

 DOES IT MATTER?

 We think so, yeah.
-We’re talking about a gloriously creamy, fruity, delicious desert.
+We’re talking about a gloriously creamy, fruity, delicious dessert.
 It manages to be both as light as air but ridiculously fattening at the same time.
 That’s no mean accomplishment.
 And we believe it’s ours.
-For the final piece of proof we would ask you to consider what fruit normally tops the Pavlova.
-Kiwi fruit.
+For the final piece of proof, we would ask you to consider what fruit normally tops the Pavlova.
+Kiwifruit.